 Make A Tree Identification Book

 Older, more patient kids can make a tree identification book which they can work on over the course of several weeks with a goal of 5 new tree species each week.
+This nature journal will be an informative keepsake to have on hand throughout the years!
+Instead of you using actual leaves, they could always use photographs of their leaves if they can’t reach the leaves or prefer not to pick them.

 Tree Leaf Identification Chart